Institute-for-ReWriting-World-History/the1854project/README.md

 topics of history and called it a day.

-Such treatment is symptomatic of the confusion that abounds in the minds of the intelligentsia regarding histoiy.
+Such treatment is symptomatic of the confusion that abounds in the minds of the intelligentsia regarding history.
 That confusion is multilateral.
 This volume is intended to remove that confusing haze from the reader’s mind and open before him a new vista of logical, systematic and thorough thinking in histoiy.